 As erythromycin may cause serious rashes in a small number of patients, anyone who has experienced similar symptoms in the past should avoid future use of the drug.

 Pregnant women should avoid using erythromycin estolate as it may precipitate hepatotoxicity.

-Erythromycin is a cytochrome P450 inhibitor which means it interacts with a very broad range of medications.
+Erythromycin is a cytochrome P450 inhibitor, which means it interacts with an extensive range of medications.
 Depending on the medication, dosage adjustment may be required.
-In some cases erythromycin should be avoided entirely as CYP450 inhibition may induce toxicity of the other medication.
+In some cases, erythromycin should be avoided entirely as CYP450 inhibition may induce toxicity of the other medication.

 There is no known reversal agent for erythromycin.